 From 1st April 2018 the council adopted IFRS 9 Financial Instruments, which has resulted in the reclassification of financial instruments as at that date and the earlier recognition of the impairment of financial assets.
-The reclassifications have not had an effect on the surplus or deficit on the provision of services in the Comprehensive Income and Expenditure Statement (CIES) since on 1st April 2018 the council irrevocably elected to present changes in the fair value of its CCLA Property Fund in other comprehensive income, as permitted by the standard.
-Subsequently the council has elected to present changes in the fair value of units purchased in two further 'pooled' funds in May 2018 (Schroders Income Maximising Fund and CCLA Diversified Income Fund) also in other comprehensive income.
+The reclassifications have had an effect on the surplus or deficit on the provision of services in the Comprehensive Income and Expenditure Statement (CIES) for 2018/19 since at that date the authority's Pooled Investment Funds were reclassified from Available-for-Sale financial assets to Fair Value through P&L, resulting in changes in their fair values being credited or charged from that date to the CIES.
+However the changes in fair value have not impacted on usable reserves due to the application of a mandatory statutory override, reversing the changes to a Pooled Investment Funds Adjustment Account.

-From 1st April 2019 the council has also elected to show the value of its shares in Gloucestershire Airport Limited, previously shown at amortised cost, at fair value and irrevocably elected to present changes in the shares' value in other comprehensive income, as permitted, on the basis that the shares are not held for trading.
+From 1st April 2019 the council has elected to show the value of its shares in Gloucestershire Airport Limited, previously shown at amortised cost, at fair value and irrevocably elected to present changes in the shares' value in other comprehensive income, as permitted under IFRS9, on the basis that the shares are not held for trading.